jgrassler/talks/monasca-onboarding/src/main.md

 ## Why would you want to contribute?

+* "Our software comes with a `monasca-agent` / `monasca-notification' plugin
-* modular
+* Modular
-* customisable
+* Customisable
-* small and friendly community
+* Small and friendly community

 ## How to contribute?